translate/pootle/docs/server/commands.rst

 ^^^^^^^

 This opens a database command prompt with the Pootle database already loaded.
 It is useful if you know SQL.

-Try not to break anything.
+.. warning:: Try not to break anything.

 .. _commands#shell: